 In 2000, the Portuguese government responded to widespread public concern over drugs by rejecting a “war on drugs” approach and instead decriminalized drug possession and use.
 It further rebuffed convention by placing the responsibility for decreasing drug demand as well as managing dependence under the Ministry of Health, rather than the Ministry of Justice.
 With this, the official response toward drug-dependent persons shifted from viewing them as criminals, to treating them as patients.

-This report, by award-winning journalist Artur Domoslawski, is available for download in English, German, Polish, and Portuguese.
+This report, by award-winning journalist Artur Domoslawski, is available for download in English, German, Polish, Portuguese, and Spanish.